Voices Of Innovation: DHL

 To set solution providers up for success, DHL identifies a limited but realistic operational area where they can deploy and test their innovations.
 We assign dedicated operations team members to help them understand real‑world workflows and challenges, and to provide practical user feedback throughout the testing phase.
 Together with the solution providers, we jointly develop a set of KPIs that determine whether the solution meets DHL’s operational requirements.

 If a PoC is successful and demonstrates measurable efficiency gains, we then engage additional sites to pilot the solution further, which can ultimately lead to full global scaling.
-One strong example is Locus Robotics, a startup that significantly expanded through initial collaboration with DHL Innovation Centers.
+One great example is Locus Robotics, a startup that significantly expanded through initial collaboration with DHL Innovation Centers.

 We identify common unmet needs by engaging deeply with our customers and stakeholders through continuous dialogue, structured research, and collaborative innovation.
-A core mechanism supporting this is the DHL Logistics Trend Radar, which for more than a decade has served as a benchmark for understanding emerging developments in society, business, and technology.
+A core mechanism supporting this is the aforementioned DHL Logistics Trend Radar, which for more than a decade has served as a benchmark for understanding emerging developments in society, business, and technology.
 By analyzing global trends and gathering feedback from customers, partners, and DHL experts worldwide, the Logistics Trend Radar helps us pinpoint evolving customer needs and opportunities for new solutions.

 We also work closely with customers in our Innovation Centers, where discussions are complemented by showroom walkthroughs, hands-on experiences, and facilitated workshops led by our Engagement Teams.
 This helps us uncover real customer challenges together, while inspiring new solution approaches and exploring relevant technologies – ultimately translating these into concrete ideas that can be tested in live operations.